Read how this doctor focused his energies and built an awesome physique

 5 Weeks In: 58.9kg

 A tricky week as we had a ton of social events to navigate around, and so ended up creating buffers all week to ensure fat loss continued.
-We reduced carbohydrate to zero (minus the veg intake) to allow more calories at the social events.
+We reduced carbohydrates to zero (not including the veg intake) to allow more calories at the social events.
 Whilst it was hard work it allowed a certain level of freedom within certain parameters.